sagarrock101/NewsApp/README.md

 # NewsApp
-App which provides news using free NewsApi
+App which provides news using free NewsApi and GuardianApi